john-wig7/VA_Led_Project/README.md

 Four colour sequenced lights will illuminate the cones in a relatively dark corner of the gallery.
 The project will use high powered RGB LEDs driven by constant current source, femtobuck drivers.
-The power supply is from an old ASX computer with an ample 650 watts.
+The power supply is from an old ASX computer with an ample 650 watts!

 The LEDs will be sequenced using pwm pins on an Arduino Due microprocessor.
 I have chosen the Due because: